 NordVPN has a reputation for strong performance, so we wanted to see how well these speeds held up when using a server on the other side of the world.
 Surprisingly well, it turns out.

-This provider’s average speed after three tests was 138.11 Mbps.
-That’s the second fastest of any provider we tested and is more than enough for tasks like gaming, torrenting, or live streaming Nine from abroad.
-For reference, our speed before we connected a VPN was 250 Mbps.
+This provider’s average speed after three tests was 145.44 Mbps.
+It was the fastest of the providers that we tested and ideal for tasks like gaming, torrenting, or live streaming Nine from abroad.

 NordVPN uses its own lightweight connection protocol by default.
 Dubbed NordLynx, this protocol is based on WireGuard and is similarly quick.
 Users can also opt to use NordVPN’s other homegrown protocol — NordWhisper.
 This is designed to help user-generated traffic avoid VPN blocks.